timam/uttarawave-backend/docs/scenarios/0_user_story.md

 Buildings can have internet or cable TV connections.
 Buildings can have devices associated with them, and customers can be linked to a specific building and flat number.

 ### Packages
 The system manages two types of packages: Internet Packages and Cable TV Packages.
-Each package has details like name, speed, price, connection type, bandwidth type, and channel lineup.
+Each package has details like name, speed, price, connection type, bandwidth type, and channel count tv count.

 ## Flow of Operations